dacarras/cies_2023_erce_2019/README.md

 # About

-The present workshop is a joint iniative of the Centro de Medición MIDE UC, Pontificia Univeersidad Católica, UNESCO-OREALC, and LLECE.
+The present workshop is a joint initiative of the Centro de Medición MIDE UC, Pontificia Universidad Católica, UNESCO-OREALC, and LLECE.